mikeal/ZDAG/README.md

 ## Typed lists and maps (not implemented)

-Any map or list that has more than 1 value and only has entries that are of the same type, and that type is not integer, MUST use typed lists and maps.
+Any map or list that only has entries that are of the same type, and that type is not integer, MUST use typed lists and maps.
+Integer typed lists don't use this feature because it would be an extra byte.

+All empty maps and lists must be typed.
+This is so that any schema validation can be done without additional parsing when the list is typed to anyting but an integer.